Optimizing Fictitious States for Bell Inequality Violation in Bipartite Qubit Systems

 Fictitious states are a convex sum of quantum sub-states, but are not added in a way that corresponds to a quantum state.
 Consequently, fictitious states lose many properties that are held by quantum states.
 While observables computed using quantum states are basis-independent, observables computed using fictitious states are basis-dependent in general.
 For instance, the Bell inequality violation of a fictitious state becomes basis-dependent.

 In this work, we show that the fictitious states do maintain some properties of quantum states.
 In particular, the Bell inequality violation of a fictitious state implies the same for some quantum sub-state.
-We present the optimal choice of basis for constructing fictitious states, and identify the basis that maximizes the Bell inequality violation.
+This allows us to identify the basis that extremizes the Bell inequality violation of a fictitious state.
+Using the top pair production process at the Large Hadron Collider (LHC) as an example, we present the optimal basis choice for constructing fictitious states which leads to the largest possible observation of Bell inequality violation in the top system at the LHC.

 1em \customsection{Fictitious States and their Basis Dependence}

 Consider a quantum state that is described by the density matrix $\rho$.
 With $N$ measurements, we construct the quantum state $\overline{\rho}$